Home > Analyses > Consumer Defensive > Bunge Global S.A.

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score places Bunge Global in the grey zone, signaling a moderate risk of bankruptcy and financial distress:
+The Altman Z-Score places the company in the grey zone, indicating moderate bankruptcy risk and financial uncertainty:

 altman z score analysis